Recipe Breakdowns

 What Defines the Kodak Gold 200 Look

-Kodak Gold 200 is one of the most recognizable consumer film stocks ever produced.
-It's warm, slightly oversaturated, and forgiving — the defining snapshot film for millions of family photos and vacation memories over decades.
+Kodak Gold 200 is the most recognizable consumer film stock ever made.
+Warm, slightly oversaturated, and forgiving.
+This is the film that defined a generation of family photos and vacation memories.

 Key visual characteristics: